Special Report: Changing the rules of the game – Rebuilding fragile states

 New approaches need to take into consideration the inherent unpredictability and the underlying values, norms and behaviours that shape people’s responses.
 This requires a different mindset that creates the conditions for contextualized solutions.
 This new mindset has to recognize the value of local knowledge and problem-solving capabilities and use them as a starting point.
 It has to stress variety and a willingness to explore.
 But it also has to acknowledge that local knowledge and capabilities must be placed in a wider strategic framework that will give it direction.

 Formal rules systems are often only partly developed in many developing countries.
-There is a profusion of different kinds of systems, formal and informal, sometimes competing for resources, power and legitimacy.
+There is a profusion of different kinds of systems, formal and informal, sometimes competing for resources, power and legitimacy.3 During times of transition, citizens are faced with multiple, potentially conflicting rules systems.
+This creates stresses in society, which can easily lead to conflict and frustrate development efforts.4

 An example of a rules system often associated with development interventions is the value of individual rights and self-determination.
 Promoting this rules system can have a St. Petersburg effect, easily leading to tensions in a society where social structures are primarily meant to support the collective well-being of a group as a whole.
 Educated girls in conservative Muslim countries often find themselves struggling with their new-found sense of self and the role their families expect them to fulfil.
 Two value systems compete for legitimacy, and the long-term outcome is difficult to predict.